aromaljosebaby/background-generator/README.md

 # background-generator

-A program to choose exotic backgrounds to crate ur own exciting websites.
+A program to choose exotic backgrounds to create your own exciting websites.

 Have fun coding :)